freedev/solr-constant-similarity/README.md

 For example: looking for the term "airpods", products with the title "Airpods Strap For Apple Airpods..." are much more relevant than a product with the title "Airpods wireless Bluetooth earbuds by Apple"

-## Solr Constant Similarity Configuration
+## Configuration steps

-Add this line in `solrconfig.xml`:
+1. Add this line in `solrconfig.xml`:

     <lib dir="../../../dist/" regex="constant-similarity-\d.*\.jar" />

-And add this line into `schema.xml`:
+2. And add this line into `schema.xml`:

     <similarity class="it.damore.solr.similarity.ConstantTFSimilarity"></similarity>